temporalio/features/README.md

 [Go path match rules](https://pkg.go.dev/path#Match) which notably does not include recursive depth matching.
 If `PATTERN` arguments are not present, the default is to run all features.

 Several other options are available, some of which are described below.
-Run `sdk-features run --help` to see all options.
+Run `temporal-features run --help` to see all options.

 ### Preparing